Mohamed-Sabiyathulla/ARCO-Documents/f-Employee Retirement.md

 - ### **Client_Confirmation:**

+    - In This stage, Waiting to complete for Client Confirmation.

+    - User Complete the request with **Client_Confirmation** from **Case and Task Management**.

+    - Once Client_Confirmation is completed, Then it will moved to **Finance Department** with **Payment** stage.

-    - Retirement Process will move to Client Confirmation stage in Case and Task Management, Customer or User will Approve from Case and Task Management.
+    - **In Case and Task Management**, Retirement Process will move to **Customer Confirmation** stage, Customer or User will Approve from Case and Task Management.

-    -  Once Approved in Case and Task Management, then it will moved to Payment Stage.
+    -  Once Approved in Case and Task Management, Then it will moved to **Payment** Stage in HRM.

+    - If Customer Reject in Casa and Task Management, Then process will moved to **Client Rejection** stage.

+    - **User can move the request to next stage,**

        - *In The Action field is following to,*